E-wave112/ecx-daily-code-challenges/README.md

 [GPA CALC](https://github.com/E-wave112/ecx-daily-code-challenges/blob/master/day-26-code-challenge.py): A script that calculates a student's gpa for a particular semester

 [Phone Number Validator](https://github.com/E-wave112/ecx-daily-code-challenges/blob/master/day-04-code-challenge.py): A simple python script that checks if a particular phone number is Nigeria or otherwise it throws an exception if the latter condition is true.

+[Text Messaging](https://github.com/E-wave112/ecx-daily-code-challenges/blob/master/day-29-code-challenge.py) A simple code task on how matching the number of keystrokes made to get a character